lokesph8/Drum-Kit/README.md

 # Drum-Kit
-This project is to play fun with drums with various sounds
+This project is to play fun with drums with various sounds while accessing keys.